-Employees will be entitled to take annual leave as accumulated, but no employee will be permitted to take annual leave in excess of the number of days accumulated.
+Employees shall be entitled to take annual leave as accumulated, but no employee shall be permitted to take annual leave in excess of the number of days accumulated.
 Employees may carry over no more than two years' worth of annual leave from one school year to the next.
-At the end of the school year, all unused annual leave beyond an employee's two year-limit will be converted to one (1) day of sick leave for every two (2) days of annual leave beyond an employee's carryover limit.
+At the end of the school year, all unused annual leave beyond an employee's two-year limit will be converted to one (1) day of sick leave for every two (2) days of annual leave beyond an employee's carry over limit.

-Upon retirement, an employee must take his or her accumulated vacation unless his or her immediate supervisor needs his or her services and receives written approval from the Superintendent for him or her to work until leaving service.
-When this is allowed, the employee will be paid for his or her accumulated vacation.
+Upon retirement, an employee must take his accumulated vacation unless the employee's immediate supervisor requires the employee's services and receives written approval from the superintendent for the employee to work until leaving service.
+In these cases, the employee will be paid for the unused accumulated vacation.

-Upon termination of employment, an employee will be paid for his or her accumulated vacation.
+Upon termination of employment, an employee will be paid for accumulated vacation not to exceed their two (2) year limit.

-Teachers employed on a 12 month contract will have the same holidays specified in the school calendar for other classroom teachers in addition to 12 vacation days of vacation.
-Summer vacation requests must be in accordance with summer programs and approved by the principal.
+Teachers employed on a 12-month contract will have the same holidays specified in the school calendar for other classroom teachers in addition to 12 days of vacation.
+Vacation requests must be approved by the principal.
 These vacation days may not be carried over from one year to the next.